PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 }
 ```

-The test generates a random `Vec<i32>`, finds the kth largest element by sorting the vec -- *using a different and probably easier to understand implementation from the function being tested* -- and asserts that the function returns the same value.
+The test generates a random `Vec<i32>`, finds the kth largest element by sorting the vec -- *using a different and probably easier to understand implementation than the function being tested* -- and asserts that the function returns the same value.

 ```rust
 #[cfg(test)]